-There’s never a moment to waste at Initial Impact, Dale and Donna Szakats’ promotional products store near the big sand beaches of Spring Lake, NJ.
+There’s never a moment to waste at Initial Impact, Dale and Donna Szakats’ promotional products store near the big sandy beaches of Spring Lake, NJ.

 They are able to afford this training through instruction offered by Brookdale Community College and the state’s Basic Skills Workforce Training Program, which is free to New Jersey employers and their employees.

-The NJ Community College Consortium, in conjunction with the New Jersey Business & Industry Association and the NJ Department of Labor & Workforce Development started the Basic Skills program in 2007 specifically to help small businesses that could not afford the cost or requirements of the state’s existing training programs.
+Accordingly, the NJ Community College Consortium, in conjunction with the New Jersey Business & Industry Association and the NJ Department of Labor & Workforce Development, started the Basic Skills program in 2007 specifically to help small businesses that could not afford the cost or requirements of the state’s existing training programs.
 (The Labor Department provides program funding.)

 Most of the more than 4,300 businesses participating in the program over the past seven years have taken advantage of its open- enrollment feature, which allows individual companies to send just a few or even one employee to be trained at a local college, along with employees enrolled from other companies.
 (Companies with 10 or more employees in need of instruction can get on-site training.)

 Jim McCarthy, Brookdale’s business training manager, said the Basic Skills program and its open-enrollment feature are popular with local businesses.
 More than 1,300 employees with 62 companies received Basic Skills training from Brookdale in 2013.

 “It’s great that NJBIA, the Consortium, and the state are doing this for small business.
 It helps them immensely and it absolutely helps the state economy,” McCarthy said in his sunlit office near the business-training classrooms, adding: “Anything that helps a company produce more income, employ more people, and pay more taxes is part of the virtuous economic cycle.
 It’s a beautiful thing.”